FredHutch/sc-howto/samba/README.md

     12/26/17 12:31:33  12/26/17 22:31:25  krbtgt/YOURREALM.COM@YOURREALM.COM
     	renew until 01/02/18 12:31:25

-Join the computer to the domain and restart the samba services.
+Join the computer to the domain.
 Please note the option --base.
 This is the AD organizational unit (OU) the computer account will be created in.
 By default this is cn=Computers but if you have a computer OU in your department you would use --base "ou=Computers,ou=Department"

-    msktutil --create --service host/$(hostname -s | tr '/a-z/' '/A-Z/') --service host/$(hostname -f) --set-samba-secret --enctypes 0x4 --dont-expire-password --description "Samba Server by msktutil" --base "cn=Computers"
+    msktutil --create --service host/$(hostname -s) --service host/$(hostname -f) --set-samba-secret --enctypes 0x4 --dont-expire-password --description "Samba Server by msktutil" --base "cn=Computers"

+msktutil should generate this output:

+    No computer account for yourhostname found, creating a new one.
+    Modified trust account password in secrets database

+restart Samba and check log output to verify that samba is up and running:

     systemctl restart smbd nmbd

-check log output to verify that samba is up and running

     tail /var/log/samba/log.smbd

-and you want to see something like this, otherwise continue with troubleshooting
+you should see something like this, otherwise continue with troubleshooting

     [2017/12/26 15:25:29.976673,  0] ../lib/util/become_daemon.c:124(daemon_ready)
     STATUS=daemon 'smbd' finished starting up and ready to serve connections [2017/12/26 15:25:29.976865,  2] ../source3/smbd/server.c:1009(smbd_parent_loop)
     waiting for connections

+now wait a few minutes and then connect a client to the samba share, continue to monitor the log output.
+If you cannot connect continue with troubleshooting.

 ## Troubleshooting

+## timing

+If you joined the domain successfully but clients cannot connect to the Samba server you just might have to wait a few minutes until AD replication has caught up.
+These error messages can indicate timing issues:

+    connect_to_domain_password_server: unable to open the domain client session to machine RODC1.MYDOM.ORG.
+Error was : NT_STATUS_NO_TRUST_SAM_ACCOUNT.
+    [2017/12/27 17:12:30.094783,  0] ../source3/auth/auth_domain.c:184(domain_client_validate)
+     domain_client_validate: Domain password server not available.
+    [2017/12/27 17:12:30.094842,  2] ../source3/auth/auth.c:315(auth_check_ntlm_password)
+     check_ntlm_password:  Authentication for user [username] -> [username] FAILED with error NT_STATUS_NO_LOGON_SERVERS [2017/12/27 17:12:30.094912,  2] ../auth/gensec/spnego.c:716(gensec_spnego_server_negTokenTarg)
+     SPNEGO login failed: NT_STATUS_NO_LOGON_SERVERS

+## initial steps

 In some cases you cannot join the domain, there are several options.
 As a first step make sure that you read the **prerequisites** at the beginning of this document.